 Stuart has a broad common law practice.
-Considered a bright junior, his civil practice encompasses fast track and multi-track claims, personal injury, road traffic accidents, military cases, credit hire and costs budgeting.
+Considered a bright junior, his predominantly multi-track practice extends to all aspects of personal injury work, including road traffic accidents, military claims, employer’s liability and costs budgeting.
+He is regularly instructed in cases pleaded in excess of £500,000.
 He also has experience of CICA claims and actions against the police.

 With a caring, compassionate nature and an innate sense of justice, human rights issues are very important to Stuart, having worked in Parliament and at the International Criminal Tribunal for Rwanda.
 This included the development of draft legislation to criminalise British participation in extraordinary rendition, and litigation in the UK and US under Freedom of Information laws to secure the release of important information on rendition.
 Naturally he welcomes instructions with a human rights element that will enable him to bring his experience and skills in this arena to the fore.